Overview

 - Robin Jones, Treasurer/Secretary, Town of Grantsville

-- Bill Atkinson, Maryland Dept of Planning, Mountain Maryland Trails
+- David Cotton, Maryland Dept of Planning, Mountain Maryland Trails

-- Meg Ellis, Garrett County Economic Development Department
+- Cindy Sharon, Garrett County Economic Development Department

-- Bill Devore, Garrett County Zoning and Planning Department
+- J.B.
+Churchill, Garrett County Zoning and Planning Department

 - Barry Ritchie, Maryland State Highway